Never bet on horse racing cruelty.

 Animals Australia

-“I pledge to help end the exploitation and suffering of horses bred for the racing industry.
-I will never attend or place a bet on a horse race, and will encourage my family and friends to do the same.”
+“I pledge to help end the exploitation and suffering of horses bred into the racing industry.
+I will never attend or place a bet on a horse race, and will encourage my friends and family to do the same.”

 * Indicates required field.